-The following State of Hawai'i proclamations related to the COVID-19 emergency authorized by Governor David Ige are relevant to this emergency rule: The Thirteenth Proclamation established a negative test exception to the mandatory self-quarantine requirement for persons entering the State of Hawai'i effective October 15, 2020 and suspended certain specified laws; the Fourteenth Proclamation authorized each county to establish a two-test system for transpacific travelers entering the respective counties; the Fifteenth Proclamation established a statewide face covering requirement; the Sixteenth Proclamation modified the requirements for transpacific travel to Hawai'i; the Seventeenth Proclamation reduced the mandatory self-quarantine for persons entering the State of Hawai'i and for travelers to the counties of Maui, Kaua'i, Hawai'i and Kalawao from 14 days to 10 days; and the Eighteenth Proclamation extended the state of emergency and clarified the state of mind required for violation of the proclamation and the requirements for self-quarantine exceptions.
+The following State of Hawai'i proclamations related to the COVID-19 emergency authorized by Governor David Ige are relevant to this emergency rule: The Thirteenth Proclamation established a negative test exception to the mandatory self-quarantine requirement for persons entering the State of Hawai'i effective October 15, 2020 and suspended certain specified laws; the Fourteenth Proclamation authorized each county to establish a two-test system for transpacific travelers entering the respective counties; the Fifteenth Proclamation established a statewide face covering requirement; the Sixteenth Proclamation modified the requirements for transpacific travel to Hawai'i; the Seventeenth Proclamation reduced the mandatory self-quarantine for persons entering the State of Hawai'i and for travelers to the counties of Maui, Kaua'i, Hawai'i and Kalawao from 14 days to 10 days; the Eighteenth Proclamation extended the state of emergency and clarified the state of mind required for violation of the proclamation and the requirements for self-quarantine exceptions; the Nineteenth and Twentieth Proclamation which have begun to recognize progress made on managing the crisis and implementing limiting relaxation of certain restrictions.

-This Emergency Rule is based upon evidence that COVID-19 continues to endure within this state and county via transpacific and inter-island travel related cases as well as through community spread as reported by the State Department of Health and the Centers for Disease Control and Prevention ("CDC").
+Covidence that Covidence to endure within this state and county via transpacific and inter-island travel related cases as well as through community spread as reported by the State Department of Health and the Centers for Disease Control and Prevention ("CDC").
 This Emergency Rule is also based upon scientific evidence that reinforces the types of best practices and social policies that are most effective at mitigating or preventing the transmission of COVID-19.
-To date, the number of documented cases of COVID-19 in the State is in excess of 27,600, and there have been at least 439deaths attributed to this disease in the State.
+To date, the number of documented cases of COVID-19 in the State is in excess of 33,834, and there have been at least 492 deaths attributed to this disease in the State.

-In addition, the amendments to this Rule reflect the progress made in Hawai'i County towards reducing the threat of spread through safe practices.
-As a result, some reductions of restrictions is appropriate in limited and controlled environments.
+Nevertheless, the revisions provided in this Rule reflect progress made in Hawai'i County towards reducing the threat of spread through safe practices.
+As a result, reduction or elimination of some restrictions is appropriate in limited and controlled environments.